Tips For Traveling With Your Chihuahua

 Preparing for Your Journey

 There are four ways to travel on vacation.
-You can drive, take a plane, hop a bus, or ride on a train.
+You can drive, take a plane, hop on a bus, or ride on a train.
 Each industry has its own set of guidelines.

 Did you know that Greyhound does not allow pets?
 These restrictions limit your choices for traveling with a pet.